User Interface Guide

 Context Menu

-The Context Menu lets you control the module or GUI element you right-clicked.
+The Context Menu lets you control the module or UI element you right-click.

 Preset Selector

-Some modules include a preset feature that lets you save and restore the state of all parameters within the module.
-These modules offer either 10 or 80 preset slots, which you can access from the keys shown in the GUI.
+Some modules include a preset feature that lets you save and restore the state of all parameters in that module.
+These modules provide either 10 or 80 preset slots, which you can access using the keys shown in the UI.
 The Q W E R T Y U I O P keys are used for song presets, while the A S D F G H J K keys are used for pattern presets.

 Mouse and Keyboard Interactions